 The Penned Pig

 We started with a small pen, about 8 square meters.
 It was made of strong bamboo and had nipa palm fronds for roofing.
 The flooring was just soil with some sawdust and rice hull mixed in.
-We raised our first boar, kept two gilts, had a sow farrow in this pen.
-We also kept 1-2 fatteners at a time in this pen.
+We kept a fattener in this pen.
+Later, we enlarged the pen to about 20 square meters.
+We raised our first boar, kept two gilts, had a sow farrow in this larger pen.
+We also kept 1-2 fatteners at a time here.

 In the video below, Bootleg, who had just undergone hernia repair surgery, plays ball in a pen made of bamboo and wood.